Graduate Students

 Doctoral Student, Department of Psychology, Old Dominion University

-Kelsie is a fourth-year graduate student in the Health Psychology PhD program at Old Dominion University.
-She earned her BA in Psychology from Christopher Newport University in 2018.
+Kelsie is a fifth-year graduate student in the Health Psychology Ph.D. program at Old Dominion University.
+She earned her B.A. in Psychology from Christopher Newport University in 2018 and M.S. in Psychology in 2022 from Old Dominion University.
 Her research interests include promoting positive identity development for various populations (e.g., racial minorities, first-generation college students, college athletes) by examining identity processes and individual and contextual assets and how they relate to various outcomes such as mental health, academic achievement, and overall well-being.
-To this end, she has been active in working with nonprofits and organizations in the community.
+Her dissertation, which is expected to be defended Fall 2023, is focusing on intersectional cultural identities among first-generation college students

 Doctoral Student, Department of Psychology, Old Dominion University